 Exclusions may apply for damages caused by wear and tear or failure to mitigate risks, such as leaving windows unboarded during a hurricane warning.

-Premiums can vary based on location, property value, and the level of deductible chosen. higher deductibles often lower monthly costs, but increase out-of-pocket expenses during a claim.
+Premiums can vary based on location, property value, and the level of deductible chosen.
+Higher deductibles often lower monthly costs, but increase out-of-pocket expenses during a claim.

 The SAS and similar providers streamline the process, offering expert guidance on navigating terms like “named peril” coverage versus “all-risk” coverage.
 With the right policy in place, property owners can enjoy their seasonal retreats or rentals knowing they’re backed by robust coverage tailored to the Gulf Coast’s dynamic environment.